 See in Glossary and a Timeline instanceRefers to the link between a Timeline Asset and the GameObjects that the Timeline Asset animates in the scene.
 You create a Timeline instance by associating a Timeline Asset to a GameObject through a Playable Director component.
 The Timeline instance is scene-based.
 More info

-The Timeline Workflows section shows how to create Timeline Assets and Timeline instances, how to record basic animation, and how to create cinematics.
+The Using Timeline section shows how to create Timeline Assets and Timeline instances, record basic animation, animate humanoids, and use other Timeline features.

 Did you find this page useful?
 Please give it a rating: